simme/node-dropbox-authenticator/README.md

 that you should send your user to.
 You are then responsible for providing a calback URL that Dropbox can send the user to.

+**NOTE:** The Authenticator attaches an ID to the callback URL which makes it possible to have several simultaneous authentication attempts by several users.
+It does however make it impossible to use your own querystring with the callback url.

 Once the user comes back to you, you complete the authorization by calling `complete`.

 ## Complete

-The `complete` function takes the response stream from an HTTP server and a call back function.
+The `complete` function takes the request and response streams from an HTTP server request listener.
+As well as a callback function.
 Once authorization is complete this function is called with the OAuth credentials.
 It's up to you to store these.

 # Example